 “We are grateful to be located in one of the STEM hubs of the world and have an extensive list of partners across myriad sectors who are actively involved at Clubs.
 These partners round out our comprehensive curriculum by sharing expertise in this vital field.” -Kaiti Jones, Director of Program & Partner Initiatives, Boys & Girls Clubs of Boston

 Over the past 10 years, STEM (science, technology, engineering, and mathematics) programs have become a fixture in week-to-week programming across Boys & Girls Clubs of Boston’s network.
-With a robust list of partners, including Massachusetts General Hospital (MGH), Museum of Science, New England Aquarium, Best Buy, Northeastern University, Green City Growers, Girls Who Code, and Health Resources in Action’s The LEAH Project, members of all ages are getting access quality education about STEM topics on a consistent basis.
+With a robust list of partners, including Massachusetts General Hospital (MGH), Museum of Science, New England Aquarium, Best Buy, Northeastern University, The Clubhouse Network, Green City Growers, Girls Who Code, and Health Resources in Action’s The LEAH Project, members of all ages are getting access quality education about STEM topics on a consistent basis.

 “We are grateful to be located in one of the STEM hubs of the world and have an extensive list of partners across myriad sectors who are actively involved at Clubs,” explained Kaiti Jones, Director of Program & Partner Initiatives.
 “These partners round out our comprehensive curriculum by sharing expertise in this vital field.”